Skip to main content

 1. Anchor the opening in station reality

-Start by replacing the generic company line with a real site context.
-A fuel-station recruiter wants to see forecourt flow, shop control, staffing pressure, or customer volume in the first lines.
+Start by replacing any generic company introduction with details specific to your site.
+A fuel-station recruiter expects to see evidence of forecourt flow, shop oversight, staffing challenges, or customer volume in your opening lines.

 See an opening example